codingknite/frontend-development/README.md

 [Joel P. Mugalu](https://github.com/mojpm)

-This repository exists because of the wonderful contributions made by [👆 Back To Top](#table-of-contents)
+This  repository exists because of the wonderful contributions made by [these Contributors](CONTRIBUTORS.md)

+[👆 Back To Top](#table-of-contents)